-Nitrates concentration ranged from 3.5 and 8.4 and these were the WHO guideline of 10mg/l.
-Therefore, their impact on the environment was not vigorously felt as evidenced by the data collected from the questionnaire who never complained about stunt infant growth.
-From the data that was collected although the nitrates were within the recommended range it was observe how the concentration deviated from the control point.
-There was high concentration in site 2 and 3 and this indicated areas of direct deposit of contaminants and there was decrease in site 4 this might be due to water dilution from different tributaries.
-The effects of nitrates were not highlighted by respondents from the three villages that include slow infants' growth that is indicated by Moyo (2015) who postulated that high nitrates in a specific environment may affect the growth of infants.
+Nitrates concentration ranged from 3.5 and 8.4 and these were below the WHO guideline of 10mg/l.
+Therefore, their impact on the environment was not adequately felt as evidenced by the data collected from the questionnaire who never complained about stunt infant growth.
+From the data that was collected although the nitrates were within the recommended range it was noted that the concentration deviated from the control point.
+There was high concentration in Site 2 and 3 and this indicates areas of direct deposit of contaminants and there was decrease in site 4 this might be due to water dilution from different tributaries.
+The effects of nitrates were not highlighted by respondents from the three villages that include slow infants' growth that is indicated by Moyo (2016) who postulated that high nitrates in a specific environment may affect the growth of infants.

 Potential Hydrogen (pH) values from all selected points in the Mtshabezi River were ranging between 6.6 to 7.4 throughout the sampling period.
-This was presented on table 4.2 and figure 4.1.
+This is presented on table 4.2 and Figure 1.
 All the results that were obtained are within the recommended drinking water standards by WHO.
 Thus, the pH values for all sites are generally neutral showing that level of alkalinity and acidic contents were neutral.
-Water with high acidic levels will be <4.0.
-From the results that were obtained from the samples indicated that the aquatic life was living in a highly recommended environment.
-However, from the response of the residents it showed that there was a great change and possibly of self-purification of the water in the river as they had postulated that there was a massive death of aquatic life in the month of January and February 2022 and from the data that was provided by the laboratory analyst from blanket mine it showed that the water was highly acidic.
-This is further supported by Shoko (2002), who observe how alteration in acidic contents in the river can result in a massive death because aquatic lives took time to evolve and adapt to the alteration hence massive death can be encountered in the early period.
-Therefore, because of the high death rate of the aquatic life the mine was suspended from using the river source of water neither depositing its effluent in it.
+Water with high acidic levels be <4.0.
+From the results that were obtained from the samples, there is indication that the aquatic life was living in a highly recommended environment.
+However, from the response of the residents, it is noted that there was a great change and possibly of self-purification of the water in the river as they had postulated that there was a massive death of aquatic life in the month of January and February 2022 and from the data that was provided by the laboratory analyst from blanket mine it showed that the water was highly acidic.
+This is further postulated, by Shoko (2002), who denoted that alteration in acidic contents in the river can result in a massive death because aquatic lives took time to evolve and adapt to the alteration hence massive death can be encountered in the early period.
+Therefore, as a result of the high death rate of the aquatic life, the mine was suspended from using the river source of water neither depositing its effluent in it.
 Therefore, when samples were collected during data collection indicated that there was low pH showing that the mine was complying with the recommendation that was set against it.